bitsongofficial/go-bitsong/docs/delegator-guide-cli.md

 ## Sending Transactions

 ::: warning
-On Cosmos Hub mainnet, the accepted denom is `uatom`, where `1atom = 1,000,000uatom`
+On BitSong testnet, the accepted denom is `ubtsg`, where `1btsg = 1,000,000ubtsg`
 :::

 ### A Note on Gas and Fees

-Transactions on the Cosmos Hub network need to include a transaction fee in order to be processed.
+Transactions on the BitSong network need to include a transaction fee in order to be processed.
 This fee pays for the gas required to run the transaction.
 The formula is the following:

 ```
 fees = ceil(gas * gasPrices)